scootykins/4chan-list-webm/README.md

 # 4chan-list-webm

-Given a board and thread number, returns an array of objects containing the filename and URL of every webm.
+Given a board and thread number, returns an array of objects containing the filename, webm and thumbnail URLs.

 Here's a little [demonstration](http://www.4webm.org/) of `4chan-list-webm` in action.

 Because CORS [is only supported](https://github.com/4chan/4chan-API/issues/35) with an origin of `http(s)://boards.4chan.org`,